cdapio/cdap/cdap-docs/pipelines/source/concepts-design.rst

 sinks.

-The pipelines are created from artifacts, either system artifacts (supplied as part of Hydrator) or user artifacts, :ref:`created by a developer <developers:artifacts>`.
+The pipelines are created from artifacts, either system artifacts (supplied as part of CDAP) or user artifacts, :ref:`created by a developer <developers:artifacts>`.

 Pipeline Lifecycle
 ------------------
-Similar to other CDAP applications, pipelines have a lifecycle, and can be managed and controlled using the tools supplied by CDAP, such as the :ref:`Cask Hydrator UI <cask-hydrator-running-pipelines-within-hydrator>`, the :ref:`CDAP UI <cdap-ui>`, the :ref:`CDAP CLI <cdap-cli>`, and command line tools, using the :ref:`Lifecycle HTTP RESTful API <http-restful-api-lifecycle-start>`.
+Similar to other CDAP applications, pipelines have a lifecycle, and can be managed and controlled using the tools supplied by CDAP, such as the :ref:`CDAP Pipelines UI <cdap-pipelines-running-pipelines-within-cdap-pipelines-ui>`, the :ref:`CDAP UI <cdap-ui>`, the :ref:`CDAP CLI <cdap-cli>`, and command line tools, using the :ref:`Lifecycle HTTP RESTful API <http-restful-api-lifecycle-start>`.

-.. _cask-hydrator-introduction-what-is-a-plugin:
+.. _cdap-pipelines-introduction-what-is-a-plugin:

 Plugins
 =======